RaulDiodiu/rap-handson-travel-docs/part4/README.md

 The validation should check if `BeginDate` and `Enddate` are not be initial, the `BeginDate` is not  in the past and the `Enddate` is not be before `BeginDate`.
 Since the travel dates are an essential part of the travel data, define the fields `BeginDate` and `EndDate` as mandatory.

->**Remark** Via a quick fix, you can generate the method declaration in the behavior pool directly from the behavior definition editor.

 2. Booking
 - `validateCustomer`: Define a validation on save with trigger operation `create` and trigger field `CustomerID`.